rianadon/timer-bar-card/README.md

 ### Mushroom Style

-> 🍄 These styles require having the [Mushroom Card collection](https://github.com/piitaya/lovelace-mushroom) installed first.
+> 🍄 These styles require the [Mushroom Card collection](https://github.com/piitaya/lovelace-mushroom) to be installed.

 To enable the mushroom style, you'll need to configure the card with `entity` rather than `entities` and add the `mushroom` option.
 You can show multiple cards side by side using the [Grid Card](https://www.home-assistant.io/dashboards/grid/).

+Setting `mushroom:` changes some of the card defaults, including rounded corners and the bar color, to reduce the amount of configuration you need to make the card look mushroomy.
+Nevertheless, you can still customize these options!

 <img alt="Screenshot" src="https://raw.githubusercontent.com/rianadon/timer-bar-card/main/images/mushroom-one.png" width="257" height="79" />